inducer/pycuda/doc/source/util.rst

   .. attribute:: registers
   .. attribute:: shared_memory
   .. attribute:: smem_granularity

     The number of threads that participate in banked, simultaneous access to shared memory.

+  .. attribute:: smem_alloc_granularity

+    The size of the smallest possible (non-empty) shared memory allocation.

   .. method:: align_bytes(word_size=4)